ラウトレッジ版 パフォーマンスとテクノロジー必携<br>Routledge Companion to Performance and Technology (Routledge Advances in Theatre & Performance Studies)

 Chapter 51: Evolving Practices of Choreographic Transmission for the Screen and Beyond by Shannon Cuykendall

-Chapter 53: STEPS by Paul Kaiser
+Chapter 53: Steps by Paul Kaiser

-Chapter 54: Just Moves?
-By Harmony Bench
+Chapter 54: Just Moves?: Motion Extraction, Machine Learning, and the Generative Derivative in Dance By Harmony Bench

 Index